General Information

 - A toast message appears: "Cloning… This may take a few minutes."
 The cloning runs in the background.

-- Use Mission Control to switch to the new cloned instance when complete.
+- Use Instances Manager to switch to the new cloned instance when complete.

 Note: The cloned instance starts paused — you must resume it manually.